-Chinese government flexes muscles with Uber, DreamWorks probes
+China's government flexes muscles with Uber, DreamWorks probes

 "If the market is considered to only comprise those two car hailing services, the transaction could be seen as a merger from two-to-one, which is likely to be problematic, however small the target is."

-Adding: "Very often a small target acts as a maverick on the market, leading to low prices."
+"Very often a small target acts as a maverick on the market, leading to low prices," he added.

 The ministry has developed a reputation globally as a tough regulator, but it has only blocked two transactions since China's antimonopoly law came into force in 2008, compared with 1,447 unconditional clearances, Norton Rose data shows.

-However, added Faegre Baker Daniels's Yan, Chinese regulators could end up with a deluge of new deals to work through if the latest probes were a sign of things to come.
+Faegre Baker Daniels's Yan added, however, Chinese regulators could end up with a deluge of new deals to work through if the latest probes were a sign of things to come.

 "If the China government reaches out its hands too far they may need to deal with things they are not able to do and they need to have the manpower to review all these global mergers which may not have China implications," she said.

-(Reporting by Michelle Price in HONG KONG and Adam Jourdan in Shanghai; additional reporting by Diane Bartz in Washington; Editing by Martin Howell)
+Additional reporting by Diane Bartz and David Brunnstrom in Washington; Editing by Martin Howell, Nick Zieminski and G Crosse